 If an Open Garage Door Is the Only Option

 There may be circumstances when you have no choice but to leave your garage door fully open to provide ventilation.
 While it’s not ideal, there are some steps you can take to overcome some of the risks of an open garage door.
 To keep out bugs and small animals, you can install a screen over your garage door opening that you can put in place when your garage door is open.
 This allows you to get full ventilation without worrying about unwanted visitors getting into your garage.
 For unwanted visitors of the human variety, you can put a motion-activated camera in place and focus it on the garage door opening.
 This will alert you immediately if anyone tries to enter without your permission.

 Keeping You Safe and Comfortable

 At Garage Door Doctor, we work hard to keep our customers safe and comfortable.
-That’s why we offer garage door installation and repair, garage door spring repair, garage door opener installation and repair, and much more.
+That’s why we offer garage door repair service, garage door replacement, garage door spring repair, garage door opener installation and repair, and much more.
 Since our founding more than 10 years ago, we’ve been working hard to exceed our customers’ expectations.
 That’s why we’re accredited by the Better Business Bureau and receive five-star customer reviews all the time.
 To learn more about improving the comfort of your garage, contact us at Garage Door Doctor today.